spline — Construct cubic spline interpolants or evaluate them at query points with MATLAB-compatible spline forms.

-spline(x, y) returns a piecewise-polynomial structure for cubic spline interpolation. spline(x, y, xq) evaluates that spline directly at query points.
+spline(x, y) constructs a cubic spline piecewise-polynomial representation, and spline(x, y, xq) evaluates the spline at query points.
+Behavior follows MATLAB-compatible interpolation conventions.

 Syntax